Summary

 I prepared research and documentation and scheduled stakeholder meetings to ensure effective communication and alignment throughout the project.
 I also collaborated closely with the engineering team.

 We established a set of design and technical criteria to help us find the best open-source enterprise-level design system.
-For design, the requirements included an existing Figma library, comprehensive design documentation, and various component variations.
-Engineering sought high community support, small bundle sizes, and maintainer trust.
-We explored Fluent, Ant, Carbon, and MUI based on these criteria.
+Based on these criteria, we explored Fluent, Ant, Carbon, and MUI:

 Dashboard using out of the box MUI components